isaif/polybar-wifi-ramp-icons/README.md

 I spent few days researching and creating this project as there were quite a few methods to accomplish it.
 Each method had its own pros and cons.
 Finally I settled on doing this on fontforge.

-If you found this helpful consider giving a star to the repository.
+If you found this helpful consider giving a star :star: to the repository.